resheku/my-awesome/README.md

 - [sourcery-ai/python-best-practices-cookiecutter](https://github.com/sourcery-ai/python-best-practices-cookiecutter) - Python best practices project cookiecutter 🍪
 - [spack/spack](https://github.com/spack/spack) - A flexible package manager that supports multiple versions, configurations, platforms, and compilers.
 - [spotify/luigi](https://github.com/spotify/luigi) - Luigi is a Python module that helps you build complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.
-- [spulec/moto](https://github.com/spulec/moto) - A library that allows you to easily mock out tests based on AWS infrastructure.
 - [spyder-ide/spyder](https://github.com/spyder-ide/spyder) - Official repository for Spyder - The Scientific Python Development Environment
 - [sqlalchemy/sqlalchemy-collectd](https://github.com/sqlalchemy/sqlalchemy-collectd) - Send statistics on SQLAlchemy connection and transaction metrics used by Python applications to the collectd  service.
 - [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.